ansible/ansible/docs/docsite/rst/network_aggregate_resources.rst

          - { vlan_id: 3, state: suspend }
        state: active

+* purge

+  * Default False - WHY
+  * What this does
 FIXME When you would need this
+* WARNING if purge & NOT-aggregate

 When would you use aggregate resources?